 In response to a request from NYSDEC, BASF will evaluate Hudson River fill removal projects in the context of the overall remedial planning for the Site.
 As part of the over-all Hudson River Operable Unit Site Closure Process, it is recognized that some dredging and/or capping of Hudson River sediments will likely be required in the nearshore environment at the Site.
-If it is logistically and economically feasible, and if the NYSDEC deems the fill material as suitable for in-river beneficial reuse relative to contaminant residuals management, BASF will further evaluate sourcing fringe wetland construction material, remedial dredging backfill and capping materials from historic in-river fill sources.
+If it is logistically and economically feasible (i.e., practical), and if the NYSDEC deems the fill material as suitable for in-river beneficial re-use relative to contaminant residuals management, BASF will further evaluate sourcing fringe wetland construction material, remedial dredging backfill and capping materials from historic in-river fill sources.
 Use of fill material represents an innovative and sustainable approach to on-Site sediment management.

 The locations of the historic fill sites to be restored will be determined by BASF and NYSDEC collaboratively.
-In order for this element of the NRD program to proceed, removal of fill material must be cost-effective when compared to alternatives for obtaining fill for the fringe wetland construction and dredge remediation, and the material must have the proper geophysical and chemical properties for removal and re-use.
+In order for this element of the NRD program to proceed, removal of fill material must be practical when compared to alternatives for obtaining fill for the fringe wetland construction and dredge remediation, and the material must have the proper geophysical and chemical properties for removal and re-use.
 From the NYSDEC perspective, the areas to be restored must have the potential to have high ecological function and be in places that are consistent with long term ecological restoration strategies.
 It is recognized that this element of the NRD settlement will require considerable collaboration between NYSDEC and BASF and will need to be adaptively managed.
+If the removal of fill material is determined by BASF or NYSDEC to be impractical for this purpose, BASF and the NYSDEC will mutually agree to replace one or more of the elements of the historic dredge fill removal project with a project that is scaled to the ecological service loss for which this element of the program was intended to compensate.
+Preferred replacement projects would restore the Hudson River's resources by re-creating or re-connecting habitat, and examples would include, but not be limited to, replacement or rehabilitation of fully or partially impassable culvert(s), and removal or modification of a barrier to fish passage.